linuxserver/docker-documentation/docs/general/swag.md

 SWAG container happily runs with bridge networking.
 However, the default bridge network in docker does not allow containers to connect each other via container names used as dns hostnames.
 Therefore, it is recommended to first create a [user defined bridge network](https://docs.docker.com/network/bridge/) and attach the containers to that network.

-If you are using docker-compose, and your services are on the same yaml, you do not need to do this, because docker-compose automatically creates a user defined bridge network and attaches each container to it as long as no other networking option is defined in their config.
+If you are using docker compose, and your services are on the same yaml, you do not need to do this, because docker compose automatically creates a user defined bridge network and attaches each container to it as long as no other networking option is defined in their config.

-For the below examples, we will use a network named `lsio`.
+For the below examples, we will use a network named `lsio` (only for the cli created containers).
 We can create it via `docker network create lsio`.
 After that, any container that is created with `--net=lsio` can ping each other by container name as dns hostname.

 !!! info
     Keep in mind that dns hostnames are meant to be case-insensitive, however container names are case-sensitive.
 For container names to be used as dns hostnames in nginx, they should be all lowercase as nginx will convert them to all lowercase before trying to resolve.